Welcome to Pretty Presets & Actions! We're so glad you're here.

 Open the image you want to add a text watermark to.
 Create a new layer by selecting Layer>New>Layer.
-Rename the new layer “Watermark” in the dialogue box then click OK.
+Rename the new layer “Watermark” in the dialogue box, then click OK.

 Making sure you are working on the new layer, select the text tool.
 Now click anywhere on the image to begin adding the text.
-Choose the font, text size, and color you desire and then type the text you want to use.
+Choose the font, text size, and color you desire, and then type the text you want to use.

 Start by opening your actions panel.
 Next, click on the "Create New Action" button at the bottom of the Actions Panel.
 This button looks like a square with a corner folded up.
-When you click this, a new dialog box will open up asking you to name your action, so go ahead and do that.
+When you click this, a new dialog box will open, asking you to name your action, so go ahead and do that.
 Then press the "Record" button.

 Now all the steps you take in Photoshop will be recorded.
 Just follow the steps we described above to add your watermark.
-When you are finished adding the watermark to your image, press the "Stop" button to tell Photoshop to stop recording your what you are doing.
+When you are finished adding the watermark to your image, press the "Stop" button to tell Photoshop to stop recording what you are doing.

 In Photoshop, Open both the image you want to watermark AND the file/image containing your logo.
-Select your logo and press cmd/ctrl + C.
+Select your logo and press Cmd/Ctrl + C.

 Paste your logo image to the image you are watermarking.
-You can then drag your logo to reposition it and resize as needed.
+You can then drag your logo to reposition and resize it as needed.